Aranjuez, Spain Guide

 Day Trips

-Approximately 1 hour by high-speed train (AVE) or 2 hours by car from Aranjuez.
-Immerse yourself in the vibrant capital of Spain, Madrid.
+Approximately 45 minutes by car from Aranjuez Immerse yourself in the vibrant capital of Spain, Madrid.
 From world-class museums like the Prado and Reina Sofia to the bustling Plaza Mayor and the serene Retiro Park, Madrid offers something for everyone.
-Indulge in delicious tapas, experience the lively nightlife, and soak up the city's energetic atmosphere.
+Indulge in delicious tapas, experience the passion of flamenco, and soak up the lively atmosphere of this cosmopolitan city.
+Whether you're a history buff, an art enthusiast, or simply looking for a fun-filled day out, Madrid is sure to captivate you.

 Travel Time